RosterElf Logo

 Purpose & scope

-Why the policy exists and who it applies to.
+Why the policy exists and which employees it applies to.

 Policy statement

-The organisation's commitment to supporting employee wellbeing.
+Your commitment to supporting employee health and wellbeing.

-Entitlements under NES
+Entitlements under the NES

-Accrual rates, eligibility and leave categories covered.
+Accrual rates, eligibility and the leave categories covered.

 Personal illness or injury

-Using leave for your own medical conditions.
+Using paid leave for an employee's own medical condition, including mental health.

 Carer's leave